5 Important Things Every New Mom Should Know About Baby's Sleep

 4. An Overly Cranky Baby Resists Naps.

-Before having my first son, I assumed that you knew a baby was tired when they started acting cranky.
+Before having my first son, I assumed you knew a baby was tired when they started acting cranky.
 And that once you notice they seem tired, you lay them down.
 But I’ve learned that when a baby is cranky, it is infinitely harder to lay them down than if you catch them in their window of drowsiness (not crankiness).
 And when you wait for cranky, you either have to find an elaborate routine to get them to fall asleep or listen to a lot of crying.
 And neither is fun.
-So learning more about a baby’s natural sleep patterns is helpful!
+So, learning more about a baby’s natural sleep patterns is helpful!

 5. The Earlier the Bedtime, the Better the Sleep.